 Availability: Available through The Jackson Laboratory, Stock# 022793, Cryopreserved.

-These transgenic mice were designed to selectively express mutant human LRRK2 in dopaminergic neurons of the brain.
-The mutation carried is the R1441C mutation.
-The experimental approach involved mating mice harboring the mutant LRRK2 transgene driven by ROSA26 promoter to mice expressing Cre-recombinase driven by the promoter for the dopamine transporter (DAT).
-The progeny of this cross, referred to as R26-LRRK2, express near-endogenous levels of full-length mutant LRRK2, predominantly in the ventral midbrain thanks to Cre-dependent expression.
-R26-LRRK2 mice are viable, fertile, and exhibit no overt behavioral abnormalities.
+These transgenic mice were designed to selectively express human LRRK2 with the R1441C mutation in dopaminergic neurons of the brain.
+R26-LRRK2+/+ mice harbor a transgene containing mutant human LRRK2 preceded by a floxed STOP cassette, inserted into the ROSA26 locus; these mice allow for conditional expression of human LRRK2 R1441C when crossed with mice carrying a transgene for Cre recombinase.
+In this case, R26-LRRK2+/+ mice were crossed with BAC-DAT-iCre mice, which express Cre-recombinase driven by the promoter for the dopamine transporter (DAT).
+The progeny of this cross, hereafter referred to as DAT-LRRK2, express near-endogenous levels of full-length mutant LRRK2, predominantly in the ventral midbrain thanks to Cre-dependent expression.
+DAT-LRRK2 mice are viable, fertile, and exhibit no overt behavioral abnormalities.
 They live a normal lifespan without significant neurobehavioral deficits or neuropathology, with the exception of subtle abnormalities in nuclear morphology (Tsika et al., 2014).

 The transgene regulation provided by the combination of DAT-Cre and the endogenous mouse ROSA26 promoter produce transgene mRNA in the olfactory bulb, ventral midbrain, and cerebellum.
 Human LRRK2 protein was detected predominantly in the ventral midbrain, olfactory bulb, and spinal cord, with lower levels in the cerebral cortex and cerebellum, perhaps due to some ectopic Cre recombinase activity.
-Lrrk2 protein levels were at or near physiological levels.
+Levels of mouse LRRK2 protein were at or near physiological levels.